dconover/clouded/doc/rdd.20161128.notes.md

 right thing.
 ```

-rdd is a simplification of documentation driven deploymetn (ddd).
+rdd is a simplification of documentation driven deployment (ddd).

 ```bash